AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 afl-fuzz will automatically get these transmitted when starting to fuzz.
 This improves coverage on a lot of targets.

+## Fixed memory map

+To sped up fuzzing, the shared memory map is hard set to a specific address, by default 0x10000.
+In most cases this will work without any problems.
+On unusual operating systems/processors/kernels or weird libraries this might fail so to change the fixed address at compile time set AFL_LLVM_MAP_ADDR (a value of 0 or empty sets the map address to be dynamic - the original afl way, which is slower).
+AFL_LLVM_MAP_DYNAMIC can be set so the shared memory address is dynamic (which is safer but also slower).

 ## Potential issues

 ### compiling libraries fails